guardian/scribe/README.md

 You can [see a live example here][example], or [view the code here](https://github.com/guardian/scribe).

-Also be sure to check the [`examples`](./examples) directory for an AMD syntax example as well as a CommonJS (browserify) example.
+Also be sure to check the [`examples`](./examples) directory for an AMD syntax example as well as a CommonJS example.

 ## Options